 Research has proven again and again that poverty has a negative effect on the way a brain develops.

-From motor skills to cognitive speed, people raised in low-income families start behind the eight ball when it comes to learning and processing new information.
+From motor skills to cognitive speed, people raised in low-income families start behind when it comes to learning and processing new information.
 Games can actually help reverse this, improving attention, efficiency, and visual-spatial skills.

 5. Scientists create virtual brain cells in the lab